marioalre/marioalre/README.md

 - Wolfram Mathematica
 - C

-🔭 I am currently working on my final project, a simulator for space mission analysis with Python.
+🔭 I am currently working on my final year project, a simulator for space mission analysis with Python.

 📫 How to reach me: